 We also assure the safety, quality and legality of soy used for animal feed for our UK protein suppliers through FEMAS – the independent assurance scheme for feed.
 This gives basic traceability along the chain – including at processor level in each source country.

 Our goal is to ensure all our soy is responsibly sourced by 2020.
 This is in line with our commitment, as a member of the Consumer Goods Forum, to help achieve zero net deforestation by 2020*.

-We are members of the Roundtable on Responsible Soy (RTRS).
-The RTRS is a global platform with members from across the soy supply chain including retailers, producers, NGOs and traders.
-Members of the RTRS are committed to promoting responsible sourcing of soy in a way that makes it economically feasible, socially beneficial and safeguards the environment.
+As members of the Round Table on Responsible Soy (RTRS) we are committed to promoting responsible sourcing of soy in a way that makes it economically feasible, socially beneficial and safeguards the environment.